Forfeit (sport): NBA

 The rules of the National Basketball Association do not mention how forfeitures are dealt with, but mention it is a possible sanction on a player or coach who violates the rules on ejections.
-Also, in the NBA, defaulting is virtually impossible unless injuries or ejections bring a team to fewer than five players.
+Also, in the NBA, defaulting is virtually impossible unless injuries or ejections (not being disqualified for having six fouls) bring a team to fewer than five players.
+Technical fouls are also dealt differently in the NBA.
+Certain types of administrative fouls (entering a scratched player, delay of game, hanging on the ring, illegal defense, time out violations) are classified as non-unsportsmanlike conduct fouls where a person cannot be ejected where in the FIBA rules, are grounds for ejection.

-When five players remain in a game and one fouls out, the player remains in the game and the player is in a player foul penalty situation.
-The rule also applies when (after an injury) a player who fouled out of the game previously returns to the game, where re-entering the game after fouling out places the player in the player foul penalty, resulting in a non-unsportsmanlike conduct technical foul (may not be ejected).
+Rule 3-I-(a) and (b) go into effect when a team is reduced to five players by fouls or injuries.
+When a team is reduced to five players in a game and one fouls out, the fouling player remains in the game and the player is in a player foul penalty situation.
+The rule also applies when (after an injury) a player who fouled out of the game previously returns to the game, where re-entering the game after fouling out places the player in the player foul penalty for re-entering the game.
 One free throw is awarded, regardless of offensive or defensive foul or re-entry caused by injury.
+Each such re-entry results in the player foul penalty.

+During the playoffs in the 2020 NBA Bubble, the Milwaukee Bucks refused to take the floor before the scheduled start of the fifth game in their series against the Orlando Magic, and were prepared to accept a forfeit in that game as a show of solidarity with Jacob Blake, a Black man who had been shot by police in Kenosha, Wisconsin near the team's home city.
+However, once the Magic became aware of the Bucks' intent, they left the court themselves rather than agreeing to the forfeit victory, which led to all NBA games over the following three days being postponed.

 Ice hockey

 NHL

 Under National Hockey League rules, a team forfeits a game when they fail to comply with the rules to an extent that the Referee or the Commissioner of the league (or his designee) refuses to allow the game to continue because of that team's actions.
-If the game is forfeited prior to the start of the game, the result will be a 1-0 victory to the non-offending team; however, no players will be credited with any personal statistics.
+If the game is forfeited prior to the start of the game, the result will be a 1-0 victory to the non-offending team, but no players will be credited with any personal statistics.

 If the game was in progress at the time it is declared forfeited, the score shall be recorded as zero for the loser and 1, or the number of goals scored, to the winning team.
 All players will be credited with any personal statistics earned until the game was forfeited.